meagerfindings/meagerfindings.com/pages/the-resource-page.md

 ### Google Keep

 We use [Google Keep](https://keep.google.com/) to house our collaborative grocery list and weekly meal plans.
 Google recently updated the app on Android to suggest common grocery items in a grocery list as well and it does a decent job there.

+### Trim

+Hook up [Trim](https://go.asktrim.com/) to your bank account and it will notify you of large purchases, potentially alerting you to fraud, your bank may have something like this that you can enable without using a third party.
+Trim also promises to help negotiate your Comcast bill down and can also help get refunds for you when your Amazon packages do not arrive on time. _Use your best judgment here as it requires hooking up to your bank account._

 ---